chrisjm093/README-Generator/README.md

 #Tests:
 --
-Trial and error, but no testing software was used.
+No testing software was utilized.